rachelchan14/rosalind/README.md

 # rosalind
-My solutions to the Rosalind Bioinformatics Problems
+My solutions to the Rosalind Bioinformatics Problems at https://rosalind.info/problems/list-view/